Chico State Alumni Association

 Current Position: Founder and co-owner of Six Degrees Coffee Service and Distribution

 Amy Louis(opens in new window) has been involved in the coffee industry for more than 37 years, starting her journey in San Francisco working for Peet’s Coffee and Tea in the management training program.
-After leaving Peet’s, Amy was employed at a few different roasters, and eventually worked at Bi-Rite Foodservice Distributors as a coffee specialist.
-After several years at Bi-Rite, Amy moved on to the wholesale division at Starbucks where she gained experience in the specialty coffee industry just as it was taking off.
+After leaving Peet’s, Louis was employed at a few different roasters, and eventually worked at Bi-Rite Foodservice Distributors as a coffee specialist.
+After several years at Bi-Rite, Louis moved on to the wholesale division at Starbucks where she gained experience in the specialty coffee industry just as it was taking off.
 In 2002 after years of traveling and seeing a need for quality specialty coffee in the North State, she started Six Degrees Coffee and Distribution.

-Amy served as president of Soroptimist International of Chico from 2023-2024 and has been recognized for her work to promote the importance of cervical cancer awareness.
+Louis served as president of Soroptimist International of Chico from 2023-2024 and has been recognized for her work to promote the importance of cervical cancer awareness.

 View archive of recent Distinguished Alumni honorees.